ksator/EVPN_DCI_automation/README.md

 Dori, Superfast, Theia and Nori are QFX10000 devices.
 QFX21, QFX22, QFX23, QFX24, QFX6 and QFX11 are QFX5100 devices.

-EVPN-VXLAN run on the QFX10k devices.
+EVPN-VXLAN runs on the QFX10k devices.
 L3 is done on the QFX10k devices.
+DCI (EVPN-VXLAN) is done on the QFX10000 devices.

+QFX21, QFX22, QFX23, QFX24, QFX6 and QFX11 do L2 only.
 QFX21 and 22 use MC-LAG.
 QFX23 and 24 use MC-LAG.
 QFX6 uses a LAG.
 QFX11 uses a LAG.